About Us

 Our Team

-Everardo (Ever) Rodriguez, President – Ever has been a resident of North Fair Oaks (NFO) for nearly 30 years, and has been doing community work for over 20 years with various Bay Area non-profit organizations, including the Green Branch Library (which provided social justice library materials for children), El Tecolote (San Francisco’s oldest bilingual newspaper), the Stanford-Puente-Pescadero project (a Stanford School of Education interpretation program for immigrants in Pescadero, CA), and the Climate Ready North Fair Oaks collaborative effort to advance equity and environmental justice.
+Everardo (Ever) Rodriguez, President – Ever has been a resident of North Fair Oaks (NFO) for nearly 30 years, and has been doing community work for over 20 years with various Bay Area non-profit organizations, including the Green Branch Library (which provided social justice library materials for children), El Tecolote (San Francisco’s oldest bilingual newspaper), the Stanford-Puente-Pescadero project (a Stanford School of Education interpretation program for immigrants in Pescadero, CA), the REACH Coalition, and the Climate Ready North Fair Oaks collaborative effort to advance equity and environmental justice.

-Ever has served the North Fair Oaks Council since 2015 and has been the Chairman for four years.
+Ever has served the North Fair Oaks Council since 2015 and was the Chairman for four years.
 His education includes an MA in Library & Information Science from San Jose State University, and he works for the Stanford University Libraries.
 He is part of the Bay Area’s letterpress printing community, and part of a traditional Mexican music coalition with members from all over the Bay Area who support cultural events and activism.
 Through his community activism, Ever is working to improve marginalized communities’ quality of life and enhancing opportunities for advancement in education, health, labor, housing, emergency preparedness, the environment, and other essential human needs.

 Graciela Eulate, Secretary – Graciela has been a North Fair Oaks resident since 1997.
 She is currently an art educator in San Mateo County.
 Her interest in local issues started after traveling to Latin America where she saw citizens come together to make positive changes in their communities.
 She attends the North Fair Oaks Community Council meetings and speaks out about issues that concern the quality of life in her neighborhood.
 She has been active in various NFO study groups and committees and is involved with the County’s Office of Education’s Visual and Performing Arts Strategic Planning Committee.
 She volunteers her time to work with the Culture Collective of North Fair Oaks (CCNFO) and the North Fair Oaks Community Alliance (NFOCA).
 She is a firm believer that the arts have a significant and transformative impact on the individual as well as the communities in which they live.
 She is motivated to help NFO residents stay informed and have a voice on issues that impact the quality of life.